 On March 5, 2012, the Company issued an aggregate of four unsecured promissory notes payable for \$11,325 each (aggregate of \$45,300 due June 5, 2012 with a stated interest rate of 20% per annum, with fixed interest of \$2,265 due upon maturity.
-In connection with the issuance of the above described promissory notes, the Company is obligated to issue 100,000 of its common stock per note (total of 400,000).
+In connection with the issuance of the above described promissory notes, the Company issued 100,000 of its common stock per note (total of 400,000).

 The Company recorded a debt discount of \$3,000 per note based on the fair value of the Company's common stock at the issuance date of the promissory notes.
-The discount is amortized ratably over the term on the notes.
+The discount is amortized ratably over the term on the notes using the effective interest method.